kaylab78/weather-dashboard/README.md

 ## Installation
 In order to access this repository, clone it from [GitHub](https://github.com/kaylab78/weather-dashboard) using the command "git clone git@github.com:kaylab78/weather-dashboard.git" in the command line interface.

+You will need to sign up for a free API key from [Open Weather](https://home.openweathermap.org/users/sign_up).

 ## Usage
 To view the deployed website, [click here](https://kaylab78.github.io/weather-dashboard/).